This website has been translated from Danish to English by using artificial intelligence (AI).

 What can it do for you?

-The job centers have a digital portal, JobAG, where both private and public employers can post jobs and search for candidates.
-Min A-kasse regularly receives information about these jobs and checks whether we have available members who match the requirements in the job postings.
-If your profile matches, we will notify you so you can apply for the job.
+The municipality has a digital portal, JobAG, where both private and public employers can post job advertisements and search for candidates.
+My unemployment insurance fund receives regular information about these jobs and checks whether we have unemployed members who match the requirements in the advertisements.
+If your profile matches, we will notify you so that you can apply for the job.

 Of course, we ensure that the job offers comply with applicable collective agreements and decent conditions before we pass them on to our members.